CPAP Side Effects

 5. Wear Your CPAP a Little at a Time

 Many CPAP side effects occur when people first start using their machines.
-Experts recommend getting used to wearing the machine by wearing it for a short time during the day without turning it on.
+Experts recommend wearing it for a short time during the day without turning it on.
 This will help you get used to wearing the mask.

 Next, try wearing it with the machine on while you take short naps.
 Then, you can work your way up to wearing it while you sleep.
+Using a nasal pad under the mask may prevent redness and pressure sores.
 Try to find the best sleeping position that is comfortable for you.
 If you have prolonged problems sleeping or anxiety when wearing the mask, talk to your medical provider.

 Philips CPAP Machines Linked to Cancer